bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 # ODE problem for using DifferentialEquations
 probsh = ODEProblem(lur!, copy(z0), (0., 1.), par_lur)

-# we decrease a bit the tolerances to help automatic branching from PD point
+# we decrease a bit the tolerances to help automatic branch switching from PD point
 optn_po = NewtonPar(tol = 1e-8)

 # continuation parameters